 Join us for lunch?

 On the Panera bread menu recipe today are:

-You reckon the Queen of England has a healthier lunch?
-I doubt it and I absolutely guarantee that neither Presidents Trump nor Zuma of South Africa will; but you could.
+You reckon the Queen of England has a more nutritious lunch?
+I doubt it and I absolutely guarantee that neither Presidents Trump nor Ramaphosa of South Africa will; but you could.

 Dribble with olive oil and freshly squeezed lemon juice.
-Only the extra virgin has oleocanthal, the substance that acts like a Cox 2 inhibitor anti inflammatory agent.
+Only the extra virgin has oleocanthal, the substance that acts like a Cox 2 inhibitor; it's an anti inflammatory agent.
 This is divine food, fit for the gods, but spurned by most men.

 Why not honey, that is the question?
 You may be surprised that I recommended sugar for the yeast to act on.

 It's a bit of a hobby horse; that from the supermarket has been heated and finely filtered and in my opinion is probably of little more value than brown sugar.
 Don't use raw honey for your panera bread menu recipe; the heat renders the vital enzymes inactive.
 It's a waste of the good stuff.